inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 * `t_other.t_domloaded` = `437`
 * `t_other.boomr_fb` = `252`

+#### CLIENT.HEADER.*

+The `client.header.*` fields are resolved based on the headers of the beacons request.
+Each header will be available at a new attribute with the `client.header` prefix in the beacon.
+Note: the capitalisation of the header name is preserved!

+##### Example

+Assuming the request for sending a beacon to the EUM server contains the header `Accept-Encoding: gzip,deflate` and `Connection: keep-alive`.
+In this case, the following beacon properties will be generated and accessible via the configuration:

+- `client.header.Accept-Encoding` with value `gzip,deflate`
+- `client.header.Connection` with value `keep-alive`

 #### RT.BMR.*

 The `rt.bmr.*` fields are resolved based on the content of the beacon's `rt.bmr` field.